 You should think carefully about what constitutes a "primitive value" in your language.
-Primitive values and operations on primitive values are good candidates for inclusion in a minimally working interpreter because they are generally the easiest forms of data and operations to implement.
+Primitive values and operations on primitive values are good candidates for inclusion in a minimally working interpreter because they are generally the easiest forms of data and "combining forms" to implement.

-Another form of primitive operation, often used in statement-oriented languages like C, is referred to as the "sequence operator", and it's what is meant by the semicolon in the the following C program fragment:
+Another form of combining form, often used in statement-oriented languages like C, is referred to as the "sequence operator", and it's what is meant by the semicolon in the the following C program fragment: